moleculerjs/site/source/docs/0.15/actions.md

 [Object Mode Streaming](https://nodejs.org/api/stream.html#stream_object_mode) is also supported.
 In order to enable it set `$streamObjectMode: true` in [`meta`](actions.html#Metadata).
 {% endnote %}

-Please note, the `params` should be a stream, you cannot add any additional variables to the `params`.
-Use the `meta` property to transfer additional data.

 **Receiving a stream in a service**
 ```js
 // file.service.js